jonathanperret/aoc2023/docs/blog/Jour 5-text.md

 )

 ApplyTableToRangeStep ← (|3.2
-  # on the stack: ⇡ to apply, and accumulators: ranges to process, transformed ranges
+  # on the stack: range to apply, and accumulators: ranges to process, transformed ranges
   ¤
   ≡(
     :